danicastroaraujo/OpenStreetMap-DataWrangling/README.md

 As I expected, there is also data from other cities (located in Rio de Janeiro State): Niteroi, São João do Meriti, Nova Iguaçu e Duque de Caxias, among others.

+## Additional Ideas

+### Automatic validators

+Althought there are volunteers regularly checking OpenStreetMap OSM data, there also should be automatic validators in the OpenStreetMap input tool, to avoid problems such as:

+- Different/wrong phone numbers formats: there should be a dictionary with the right format per country.
+- Different postcode formats: there also should be a dictionary with the right format per country.
+Besides, there should be a tool for postcode validating per city, to avoid problems such as I found in Rio de Janeiro data.

+Benefits: More accurateness in data, making OpenStreetMaps more reliable.
+Problems: This could lead to fewer data submissions.

 ## References